Microsoft Partner Network Cost: How Much To Join the MPN? (Updated)

 The next tier down in the MPN is a silver competency.
 It costs $1,850, an amount that has not changed since Microsoft introduced the MPN.

 In addition to the registration fee, a Microsoft partner company has to employ or contract with two MCPs.
 An employee or contractor must pass a Microsoft Licensing overview assessment and an employee or contractor has to pass a sales and marketing competency assessment.
 The partner company also has to put in the time to chase down three customer references.
 As with the gold competency, whether a partner company earns one silver competency or dozens, it never costs more than the initial $1,850 a year.
-Benefits include 20 Partner Advisory Hours, up to 25 IUR per product, five Visual Studio Premium with MSDN subscriptions, three TechNet for Microsoft Competency Partners subscriptions, higher search rankings, licensing-related sales incentives and the silver competency logo for use on outbound marketing materials.
+Benefits include 20 Partner Advisory Hours, up to 25 IUR per product, five Visual Studio Premium with MSDN subscriptions, higher search rankings, licensing-related sales incentives and the silver competency logo for use on outbound marketing materials.